The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": Summary and Conclusions

 The role of the UV corrections in giving dynamics to the collective bosonic excitations, the Q-excitations, is presented in Section III.
-The Q-excitations can be shown to be diffusive in $2-d$ and to produce energy current density fluctuations which become dominant for $T \sim T_0$.
+The Q-excitations can be shown to be diffusive in $2-d$\cite{noi} and to produce energy current density fluctuations which become dominant for $T \sim T_0$.
 The response of the chemical potential to these fluctuations is derived in Section III.A.
-A Lagrangian approach to the dynamics of the Q-excitations and their quantization is presented in Section III.B.
+A Lagrangian approach to the dynamics of the Q-excitations, which includes diffusivity in an approximate way, and their quantization is presented in Section III.B.
 The $T$ dependence of their contribution to transport for $T\sim T_0$ follows from the choice of their lifetime $ \tau_0 \sim \hbar \beta$, which implies full thermalization of the SYK system.
+It turns out that this contribution to thermal conductivity is subdominant ($\sim {\cal{O}}\left ([ \beta {\cal{J}}/N]^{1/2}\right )$) with respect to the one of Section II.C.